-1) If the whole approach makes sense, set B is not identical to set A and as it must contain set A as a (true) subset, it must be larger.
-Nevertheless, it is advised to choose it "as small as possible": the more elements it has, the more elements of it have to be rejected on account of the decision criterion (2).
+If the whole approach makes sense, set B is not identical to set A and as it must contain set A as a (true) subset, it must be larger.
+Nevertheless, it is advised to choose it "as small as possible": the more elements it has, the more of them have to be rejected according to criterion (2).
+We should look for a decision criterion that is cheap to apply, or at least the discovery that an element of B does not belong to A should (on the average) be cheap.

-2) We should look for a decision criterion that is cheap to apply, at least the discovery that an element of B does not belong to A should (on the average) be cheap.
+3) The assumption is that the generation of the elements of set B is easier than a direct generation of the elements of set A. If, nevertheless, the generation of the elements of set B still presents difficulties, we repeat our pattern of thinking, re-apply the trick and look for a still larger set C of configurations that contains B as a subset etc. (The careful reader will observe that in the course of our solution this will indeed happen.)

-3) The assumption is that the generation of the elements of set B is easier than a direct generation of the elements of set A. If, nevertheless, the generation of the elements of set B still presents difficulties we repeat our pattern of thinking, remapply the trick and look for a still larger set C of configurations that contain B as subset, etc. Above we have sketched a very general approach, applicable to may, very different problems.
-Faced with a particular problem, i.e. faced with a specific set A, the problem of course is, what to select for our set B.
+Above we have sketched a very general approach, applicable to many, very different problems.
+Faced with a particular problem, i.e. faced with a specific set A, the problem is of course, what to select for our set B.

-In a moment of optimism one could think that this is an easy matter, as we might consider the following technique.
+In a moment of optimism one could think that this is an easy matter, thinking of the following technique.
 We list all the mutually independent conditions that our elements of set A must satisfy and omit one of them.
 Sometimes this works but as a general technique this is too naive; if we want to see its shortcomings, we only need to apply it blindly to the problem of the eight queens.
 We can characterize our solutions by the conditions:

-1) there are 8 queens on the board
+there are 8 queens on the board

-no two of the queens can take one another.
+2) no two of the queens can take eachother.

-Dmitting either of them gives for the set B the alternatives
+Omitting either of these conditions gives for the set B the alternatives

-B1: all configurations with N queens on the board such that no two queens can take one another
+B1: all configurations with N queens on the board such that no two queens can take eachother